elasticio/x-twitter-component/README.md

 ## Credentials

-To authenticate component you will need to create App in [developer portal’s App page](https://developer.twitter.com/en/portal/projects-and-apps), component use OAuth 1.0a. [more info](https://developer.twitter.com/en/docs/apps/overview)
+To authenticate the component you will need to create an App in [developer portal’s App page](https://developer.twitter.com/en/portal/projects-and-apps), the component uses OAuth 1.0a. [more info](https://developer.twitter.com/en/docs/apps/overview)

 Component credentials configuration fields:
 * **Consumer key**  (string, required) - Consumer API key